CommandPost/FCPCafe/docs/_includes/latenite/latenite-technology.md

 **Metaburner Toolbox** is an Final Cut Pro adjustment layer that allows you to "burn" metadata information from the timeline over to top of your existing video.

-We hope it will have the some power and flexibility as DaVinci Resolve's Data Burn-in Tool:
+We hope it will have the same power and flexibility as DaVinci Resolve's Data Burn-in Tool:

 ![](/static/resolve-data-burn-in.jpg)